How Much Does A Ski Trip REALLY Cost? (More Thank You Think)

 Airline prices are constantly fluctuating.
 They are especially high during the holiday season.
 So if you’re thinking of taking ski vacation over Christmas break, you should reconsider if you want to fly.
 Some flights can cost nearly double in December than in other months because of the high demand for tickets.

-Use this piece of knowledge to your advantage and plan your ski holiday for February.
-Everyone else has already taken their winter holidays, so prices drop in airfare to encourage purchases.
+Use this piece of knowledge to your advantage and plan your ski trip for February.
+Everyone else has already taken their winter trips, so prices drop in airfare to encourage purchases.

 When you’re choosing your dates, be flexible, if at all possible.
 Some days of the week are cheaper to fly than others and compare the prices of smaller, nearby airports.